Fener

 Fener was a traditionally Greek neighbourhood during the Ottoman era and its streets still contain many old stone houses and churches dating from Byzantine and Ottoman times.
 The grand mansions between the main road and the shore of the Golden Horn were often used to store wood imported from the Black Sea (Pontos) area; one now houses Istanbul's Women's Library.
-Their picturesque facades were damaged as a result of street-widening work from the 1930s onwards.
+Their picturesque façades were damaged as a result of street-widening work from the 1930s onwards.

 Fener is sandwiched between Cibali and Balat on the southern shore of the Golden Horn.
 The steep hills behind it run up to the Fatih neighbourhood.

 Fener is served by the T5 tram line which links it with Cibali and the small bus terminal (for buses to Anatolia) at Alibeyköy.
-The Golden Horn ferry also stops at Fener, linking it to Üsküdar, Karaköy, Kasımpaşa, Balat, Ayvansaray, Hasköy, Sütlıce and Eyüp.
+The Golden Horn ferry also stops at Fener, linking it to Üsküdar, Karaköy, Kasımpaşa, Balat, Ayvansaray, Hasköy, Sütlüce and Eyüp.

 History

 After the Fall of Constantinople in 1453, Fener became home to many of the Greeks living in the city.
 The Patriarchate of Constantinople also moved here and remains here today.
 As a result, the term "Phanar" is sometimes used as a shorthand reference to the Ecumenical Patriarchate, just as "Vatican" is used for the Holy See of the Roman Catholic Church.

 During the Ottoman period, the Greek inhabitants of Fener were called Phanariotes and often served the Sultan in important roles.
 Wealthy Phanariotes often served as dragomans (translators) or became the governors of provinces in the Balkans and Greece.
 Several served as hospodars of Wallachia and Moldavia between 1711 and 1821.

+During WWI, the area was affected by the British bombing of Istanbul.